codex-academy/taxi-trips/readme.md

 Function name            | Description
 ------------------------ | ---------------
-`totalTripCount` 		 | return the total number of trips made in total
+`totalTripCount` 		 | return the total number of trips made
 `findAllRegions` 		     |  find all the regions
-`findTaxisForRegion` 	     |  find all the taxis for a given regions `findTripsByRegNumber` 	 |  Find all the trips made by a given taxi - use reg number as look up `findTripsByRegion` 	     |  Find all the trips made for a given region `findIncomeByRegNumber`    |  List the income for each taxi - use reg number in this query `findTotalIncomePerTaxi`   |  find the total income per taxi.
-`findTotalIncome` 		 | Find the total amount received in income for all the taxis
+`findTaxisForRegion` 	     |  find all the taxis for a given region `findTripsByRegNumber` 	 |  Find all the trips made by a given taxi - use reg number as look up `findTripsByRegion` 	     |  Find all the trips made for a given region - use the region name as lookup `findIncomeByRegNumber`    |  List the income for each taxi - use reg number in this query `findTotalIncomePerTaxi`   |  find the total income per taxi `findTotalIncome` 		 | Find the total amount received in income for all the taxis `findTotalIncomeByRegion`  | Find the total amount income for all regions

 The methods should use SQL to do the calculations.